dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 - youtube
 - google cloud storage
 - amazon web services
-- microsoft cloud services
+- Microsoft cloud services
-- rackspace
+- Rackspace
-- heroku
+- Heroku

 ### 4.9.
 GitHub
-- Github is built around Git an open source version control system
+- Github is built around Git an open-source version control system
 - GitHub is an online distribution service that allows users to store repositories online that can be version controlled and shared with other users
 - Allows to manage the project, publish files and store revisions, sharing and collaborating

 Section 5.
-Other Supporting Technology
+Other supporting technologies
 =====================

 ### 5.1.
 JavaScript libraries
 - Collection of pre-written methods/functions features that make development faster and easier
-- Extends the functionality of native JavaScript, may be focused sets like date.js, moment.js to jQuery a broader task oriented library
+- Extends the functionality of native JavaScript, maybe focused sets like date.js, moment.js to jQuery a broader task-oriented library

 #### Popular JavaScript frameworks/libraries
 - jQuery